rsogllc/GNT/en/mining.md

 There's no way to predict the future network hash rate, but you can make a guess.
-As of this writing, network hash rate typically increases by about 0.5% to 3.0% a day---meaning a piece of equipment is only 99.5% to 97.0% as competitive as it was the day before.
-We'll call this your Decay Constant (DC); multiplying it by itself once for each day elapsed tells you how competitive the equipment will be after a certain number of days.
+As of this writing, network hash rate typically increases by about 0.5% to 3.0% a day---meaning a piece of equipment is about 0.5% to 3.0% less competitive each day.

-For example, with a 99% decay constant, you can calculate that 10.0 TH/s of mining equipment which will be delivered in thirty days is equivalent to having 7.4 TH/s of mining equipment today:
+Using the calculator below, we can see that 10.0 TH/s of mining equipment which will be delivered in thirty days is equivalent to having 7.4 TH/s of mining equipment today if hash rate increases by 1% a day:

-    Note: I decided to change this and following formulas to use e^(-diff_increase_percent*days).
-I'll update the text once I get the javascript calculators working.

 <form class="mining-calculator" style="border: thin solid grey;
-text-align: left;" id="diff" action="javascript:void(null);" method="post" onSubmit="calculate(this);">
+text-align: left;" id="diff" action="javascript:void(null);" method="post" onSubmit="calculate_todays_terms();">
 <table>
 <tr>
     <th width="30%">Hash Rate Of Equipment To Buy</th>